-It is a priority of a business to make online presence in today’s online world.
-You build a website, you include customer testimonials, you create social media profiles, and you regularly update your Google business listing.
+It is a priority for a business to make an online presence in today’s online world.
+You build a website, you include customer testimonials, you create social media profiles, and besides that, you regularly update your Google business listing.

 According to Bright Local Consumer Review Survey:

 - 97% of consumers looked online for local businesses in 2017, with 12% looking for a local business online every day

 - 85% of consumers trust online reviews as much as personal recommendations

 - Positive reviews make 73% of consumers trust a local business more

 - 49% of consumers need at least a four-star rating before they choose to use a business

 - Responding to reviews is more important than ever, with 30% naming this as key when judging local businesses

 - 68% of consumers left a local business review when asked – with 74% having been asked for their feedback